jongravois/lenda-api/readme.md

 DB_PASSWORD=your-mysql-password
 ```

-* Create an empty database named as above
+* Create an empty database named the same as above
 * From the webroot, run ```php artisan key:generate```
 * From the webroot, run ```php artisan migrate```
 * From the webroot, run ```php artisan migrate:refresh --seed```